JetBrains/kotlin-multiplatform-dev-docs/topics/overview/use-cases-examples.md

 A growing number of businesses are also adopting [Compose Multiplatform](https://www.jetbrains.com/compose-multiplatform/), a declarative UI framework powered by Kotlin Multiplatform and Google’s Jetpack Compose.
 With the [stable release for iOS](https://blog.jetbrains.com/kotlin/2025/05/compose-multiplatform-1-8-0-released-compose-multiplatform-for-ios-is-stable-and-production-ready/), Compose Multiplatform completes the picture, making KMP a complete solution for cross-platform mobile development.

-Kotlin Multiplatform is now used in a growing number of real-world projects.
-This article outlines key scenarios – by team type and industry – with examples of how companies apply the technology in production.
+As adoption grows, this article examines how Kotlin Multiplatform is used in production across different industries and team structures.

 ## Kotlin Multiplatform use cases by the type of business and team

-Here are several ways different teams can leverage Kotlin Multiplatform to meet various project needs:
+Here are several ways different teams are leveraging Kotlin Multiplatform to meet various project needs:

 ### Startups starting a new greenfield project